-A student must be an amateur to be eligible to represent her or his high school.
+A student must be an amateur in that sport to be eligible to represent her or his high school.
 An amateur sports person is one who engages in a sport solely for the pleasure and the physical, mental, and social benefits.